 It is that time, teacher-folk.
-May is almost over, and the school year is winding down.
+You’ve finished May ELA lessons, and the school year is winding down.
 Sure, the prospect of summer is exciting.
 But.

 We are tired teachers, but we understand that we want to send our students into the summer inspired.
 Hopefully, they read over summer break, write, maybe research ideas they are passionate about.
 We are excited that the school year is over, but did I mention that we are tired?